zblenlighten/power/Blockchain.md

 ### Knowledge

 - Blockchain
+  - History
+    1. Hash function: one-way
+    2. Public-key cryptography: one-way but can be reversed with private key
+    3. Digital signature: prove who encrypted
+    4. Blockchain
+      - Mine a new block (verified by Bitcoin network) and plus a new nonce
+      - A single history of the order of transactions
+    5. Distributed computer: Ethereum Virtual Machine and smart contracts -> DApps
   - Blocks cryptographically linked together ([demo](https://tools.superdatascience.com/blockchain/blockchain))
     - Immutable ledger: Merkle tree -> Hash cryptography
     - A block stores multiple transactions